KEY NUMBERS AT A GLANCE

 Under the old system, the government taxed electric vehicles based on one thing: how powerful the motor was.
 The more kilowatts your EV's motor produced, the more excise duty you paid.
 Simple in theory, but deeply flawed in practice.

-Here is why it was a problem.
 A heavy-duty electric bus with a large motor paid a massive excise bill simply because its motor was powerful, even though it was serving the public.
 Meanwhile, some luxury EVs that happened to fall in a convenient kilowatt slab paid comparatively less.
 The system had no connection to the actual price or value of the vehicle.
-It was blind to whether you were buying a budget city car or a high-end luxury sedan.
-All it cared about was the size of the motor.

 Old System (FY 2081/82) | Details |